 UmbracoDeploy.settings.config file, you do not need to make any further changes.

 The Forms tree is missing

-In order to get the tree back, all you need to do is restart the environment from the Umbraco Cloud Portal.
+Sometimes you might experience that you lose the tree in the Forms section in the backoffice after a deployment.
+To get the tree back, all you need to do is restart the environment from the Umbraco Cloud Portal.